About this guidance

 Clear guidance on PPE, combined with monitoring of its use, will help us to be best placed to manage and supply PPE stock, and forecast future requirements.

 Based on the available evidence, the COVID-19 virus is transmitted between people through close contact and droplets.
-The people most at risk of infection are those who are in close contact within a two-metre distance for a time of 15 minutes or more, of a COVID-19 case.
+The people most at risk of infection are those who are in close contact within a 1 metre distance for 15 minutes or more.

-The PPE guidance is provided primarily to those essential workers who are very likely or likely to need to come within a two-metre distance for a time of 15 minutes or more of a COVID-19 case as part of their essential work.
+The PPE guidance is provided primarily to those essential workers who are very likely or likely to need to come within a 2 metre distance for 15 minutes or more of a COVID-19 case as part of their essential work.

 COVID-19 case definition